 It is 2022 already, but the GDPR still makes it to the headlines.
-Aside from 2018 when it first came into effect, 2021 was probably the most exciting year for privacy professionals as well as the businesses that need to implement GDPR into their day-to-day operations.
+Aside from 2018, when it first came into effect, 2021 was probably the most exciting year for privacy professionals and businesses that need to implement GDPR into their day-to-day operations.

 We are still in the aftermath of the Schremms II decision, which made EU-US data transfers extremely tricky, and in the middle of the negotiations of the ePrivacy Regulation, which should repeal the ePrivacy Directive.

-Here we will make a quick summary of what happened to the GDPR in 2021 to figure out what has been going on, where are we now, and where we are going.
+Here we will summarize what happened to the GDPR in 2021 to figure out what has been going on, where we are now, and where we are going.

 We will cover: